jonypeixoto/hacking-hub/README.md

 # Technologies used

+- Linux system(Linux terminal)
-- Linux system or Windows prompt
+- Windows operating system(Windows command prompt)

 # How to run the project